iris42/capris/docs/index.md

-`capris` is a DSL for creating beautiful apps that leverage the command line in Python. `capris` purely generates commands and does not handle the running of commands- that is the job of the `envoy` library.
+`capris` is a DSL for creating beautiful apps that leverage the command line in Python. `capris` purely generates commands and runs them.
 A simple example of `capris` at work:

 ```python
 from capris import *